cyberspace1902/Cyber-Space-Guide/steam.md

 ## 2. Log in Steam:

 2.1.
-After installed Steam, enter the username and password we gave you into the boxes and then click on "**LOGIN**".
+After installing Steam, enter the username and password we gave you into the boxes and then click on "**LOGIN**".
 (Click Remember my password to log in to this account automatically next time.)

 ![2](https://user-images.githubusercontent.com/91774682/135746372-c50e3052-db32-48d0-9278-fa797d9d1034.jpg)